 A tip to keep in mind is, that the more you wear it the closer you want it.
 The less frequently you wear it, the further away you can keep it.

 This will guide you on a setup that fits you, your style, and your weekly schedule.
-This is why I love using sticky notes because they are so easy to move around.
-Try not to rush this step but instead give yourself time to play with things.
-This way once you get everything moved around you can be confident that the layout will work for you.
+This is why I love using sticky notes because they are so easy to move around allowing you to play with locations before you finalize each drawer.

 Step #2.
 Empty Your Dresser Out

 A dresser is one of those areas that is easier to organize with a clean slate.
 That means taking everything out and starting from scratch.
-Your bed is a great working area as you go through things a sort different items out.
-Spread out a sheet so you have a clean area that is all one color.
-This will help you to sort without any distractions.

 Step #3.
 Sort Your Clothing by Category